Nexus Scholars Program expands research opportunities to 101 students

-Read MoreThe Cornell University Department of Economics offers a unique combination of theoretical and analytical rigor, and concern for real world problems.
+Read moreThe Cornell University Department of Economics offers a unique combination of theoretical and analytical rigor, and concern for real world problems.
 An unusually broad range of courses gives students an understanding of the way economies operate and an insight into public issues.

 Currently, the department has more than 50 faculty members, 500 majors, 100 Ph.D. students, and serves over 5,000 students on campus each year.